.

 Joann Engelberth works as an embodiment coach teaching folks how to heal themselves by developing an empowered relationship with their bodies through trauma informed yoga and her roles as a Tension and Trauma Release Exercise provider (TREⓇ) and as a Trauma Informed Weight Lifting Coach (TIWL).
 She works a lot with grief, often with the loss that comes from traumatic experiences which started attracting folks working with bereavement, one of the threads that brought her to this work.

 Joann lives in Essex, VT.
 She graduated Magna Cum Laude from UVM with a BA in Psychology.
 She completed UVM’s End Of Life Doula professional certificate program in October 2023 and Death Literacy Specialist training in the fall of 2024.
 She is an active Wayfinders member to support patients looking for access to Medical Aid in Dying and has been active in the North East EOL Doula Network, UVM EOL Doula Book Club, and attends local Death Cafés.
 She continues studying with the National End of Life Doula Alliance and the International End of Life Doula Association.
-Joann currently offers death doula services on a “pay what you can” donation-based model.
+Joann offers death doula services with a "Pay From the Heart" option for those with limited resources.
 As a PCV Wayfinder, Joann can assist you with identifying resources and working with emotional challenges while navigating end of life.

 Contact Info: [email protected]